 Family engagement tool: Idaho has collaborated with the Academic Development Institute, the parent organization for the Center on Innovation and Improvement, to provide the Family Engagement Tool (FET) as a resource to all Idaho schools.
 The FET guides school leaders through an assessment of indicators related to family engagement policies and practices.
 The resulting outcome is a set of recommendations that can be embedded in the school's improvement plan.
-As described on the FET website (www.families-schools.org/FETindex.htm), the tool provides: a structured process for school teams working to strengthen family engagement through the school improvement plan; rubrics for improving LEA and school family engagement; documentation of the school's work for the LEA and state; and a reservoir of family engagement resource for use by the school.
+As described on the FET website (www.familiesschools.org/FETindex.htm), the tool provides: a structured process for school teams working to strengthen family engagement through the school improvement plan; rubrics for improving LEA and school family engagement policies, the home-school compact, and other policies connected to family engagement; documentation of the school's work for the LEA and state; and a reservoir of family engagement resource for use by the school.